alfille/firstchoice/readme.md

 Always 5th block (block 4)

 * List of paired numbers (can go on for several records)
+* Number of pairs in Header field
+* Some extra repeated pairs can persist

 | Location | Size |
 |----:|-----:|